farbod-s/Clean-Code/README.md

 ```

 ### Use Searchable Names
-My personal preference is that single-letter names can ONLY be used as local variables inside short methods. *The length of a name should correspond to the size of its scope*.
+My personal preference is that single-letter names can ONLY be used as local variables inside short methods.

+> The length of a name should correspond to the size of its scope.

 If a variable or constant might be seen or used in multiple places in a body of code, it is imperative to give it a search-friendly name.